calder/rust-mafia/README.md

 ## Roles

-Instead of first class roles, players have any number of temporary or permanent modifiers.
+Instead of first class roles, players have any number of attributes.
 Examples:

 | Role | Implementation |
 | ---- | -------------- |